 where Y is the percentage of the dry weight, mortality, and/or EPSPS enzyme inhibited, relative to the control; c and d are the lower and upper limits of the curve, respectively; b is the slope at the inflection point (i.e., GR50, LD50, or I50); and x is the glyphosate dose.
 The regression analyses were conducted using the drc package with program R [33,34].
 Resistance factors (RF = GR/GS) were computed as GR-to-GS GR50, LD50, or I50 ratios.

-Data concerning the shikimic acid, basal EPSPS activity, uptake, translocation, metabolism, and alternative control assay were subjected to an ANOVA using the Statistix (version 10.0) (Analytical software, Tallahassee, FL, USA) software.
+Data concerning the shikimic acid, basal EPSPS activity, uptake, translocation, metabolism, and alternative control assay were subjected to an ANOVA using the Statistix (version 10.0) (Analytical Software, Tallahassee, FL, USA) software.
 The model assumptions of a normal error distribution and homogeneous variance were graphically inspected.
-Differences with p < 0.05 were considered significant and a Tukey’s test was conducted to compare the means.
+Differences with p < 0.05 were considered significant, and a Tukey’s test was conducted to compare the means.

 Results